as12700/Tidy-Data/README.md

 * Load the script "run_analysis.R" using source function in R
 * Run the function "TidyData()" from the console

-In the repository root directory you find the file 'sensordata_avg_by_subject.txt'
+In the current working directory you find the file 'sensordata_avg_by_subject.txt'